David Colquhoun: DC's Improbable Science website

 Colquhoun created his personal website, DC's Improbable Science, devoted to criticism of pseudoscience, in 2001.
 It has a particular focus on alternative medicine (AM), including such practices as homoeopathy, Traditional Chinese medicine, herbal medicine, and others, calling them "pure gobbledygook".
 In addition to his outspoken disapproval of AM in academia, Colquhoun frequently speaks out on his website against misrepresentation of AM as science in the media, and against governmental support of AM.
 His blog discusses also wider problems in science, medicine and higher education.
 It was listed among the 100 best blogs in 2009.
 It was blog of the week in the New Statesman (30 May 2010).
 And in 2012 it was co-winner of the first UK Science Blog Prize, awarded by the Good Thinking Society.
 The most-read post on his blog is not related to alternative medicine however, instead dealing with the death of Stefan Grimm: "Publish and perish at Imperial College London: the death of Stefan Grimm", which has been viewed more than 200,000 times.

 Controversy over website hosting

 In May 2007, Colquhoun announced on his website that recent comments he had made questioning the validity of claims made by Ann Walker, a lecturer in Nutrition at the University of Reading and a herbalist, had resulted in a complaint to Malcolm Grant, provost of UCL.
 In response to legal threats from Alan Lakin, husband of Walker, Grant required Colquhoun to remove his website from the UCL server.
 This resulted in an outcry from the scientific community, citing a violation of Colquhoun's academic freedom.
 Grant ultimately reconsidered his decision and on 13 June 2007, he and Colquhoun released a joint statement that Colquhoun's website would be reinstated with some modifications effected on advice of counsel.
 By that time, the web pages had been moved to a proper blog and never did return to the UCL server.

+Controversy over election of Prince Andrew to the Royal Society

+In 2013, Prince Andrew, Duke of York, was elected as a "Royal Fellow" by the Royal Society.
+Some fellows of the society thought this was a bad idea because the press had been critical of some aspects of his behaviour.
+Colquhoun wrote two blog posts on the topic, which resulted in media attention.
+As a result, the voting form was changed by the Royal Society, though Prince Andrew remained a Royal Fellow until 2022 when he resigned in the wake of his involvement in the Epstein scandal.